-Most probably you're trying to submit a Cucumber JSON results file without having previously created the Cucumber Tests (e.g., Scenario/Scenario Outline) in Jira.
+You're probably trying to submit a Cucumber JSON results file without having previously created the Cucumber Tests (e.g., Scenario/Scenario Outline) in Jira.

 You need to first have these Test issues created in Jira, with the correct specification.
 Then, you need to export those Tests to one or more Cucumber . feature files, so you're able to run them in your CI environment.